 Dr. Alma Roldan, Ph.D., C.Psych.

 Dr. Alma Roldan is a Clinical Psychologist registered with the College of Psychologists of Ontario and is a member of the Ontario Psychological Association and the Canadian Psychological Association.
-Dr. Roldan completed a Ph.D. in Clinical Psychology at the University of Windsor, an M.Sc. in Pharmacology at the University of Toronto (CAMH), and a Specialized Honours B.Sc. in Psychology at York University.
-Past training and clinical experiences include St. Joseph’s Healthcare Hospital, William Osler Hospital, Counselling and Psychological Services at the University of Toronto, and various private practice settings.
+Dr. Roldan completed a Ph.D. in Clinical Psychology at the University of Windsor, an M.Sc. in Pharmacology at the University of Toronto (CAMH), a Specialized Honours B.Sc. in Psychology at York University, and a B.Sc. in Human Biology at the University of Toronto.
+Dr. Roldan has worked in various clinical settings, including hospitals, outpatient mental health centres, private practices, and university health centres.

-Dr. Roldan is a co-founder at EPS and provides psychotherapy and assessment for adolescents, adults, couples, and families.
-Dr. Roldan has extensive training in a variety of treatment approaches, including cognitive behavioural therapy (CBT), client-centered, psychodynamic, and mindfulness psychotherapy.
-She has experience treating numerous presenting issues, including mood and anxiety disorders, relationship difficulties, and self-esteem/body-image concerns.
+Dr. Roldan is a co-founder at EPS and provides psychotherapy for adolescents, adults, couples, and families.
+Dr. Roldan has training in a variety of treatment approaches, including Cognitive Behavioural Therapy (CBT), Emotion-Focused Therapy (EFT), Acceptance and Commitment Therapy (ACT), and mindfulness therapy.
+She has experience treating numerous presenting issues, including depression, anxiety disorders (e.g., generalized anxiety, social anxiety, panic), relationship difficulties, grief, and burnout/work-stress.
 Dr. Roldan strives to provide caring, compassionate, and research-based treatment that is tailored specifically to meet each individual’s needs.

 Dr. Eduardo Roldan, Ph.D., C.Psych.

 Dr. Eduardo Roldan is a Clinical and School Psychologist registered with the College of Psychologists of Ontario and is a member of the Ontario Psychological Association.
 Dr. Roldan completed a Ph.D. and M.A in Clinical Psychology at Lakehead University.
 Past training experiences include positions at East Metro Youth Services, Thunder Bay Children's Centre, Dufferin-Peel District School Board, and a predoctoral internship at Surrey Place Centre in Toronto.
-While at Surrey Place, Dr. Roldan's primary rotation involved working with children with Autism Spectrum Disorder (ASD).
-This experience provided the groundwork for his current position as a member of the Toronto Catholic District School Board's Autism Team, where he works on a full-time basis.
+While at Surrey Place, Dr. Roldan's primary rotation involved working with children, youth, and adults with Autism Spectrum Disorder (ASD).
+For the last 3 years.
+Dr. Roldan has played a role in the development of future psychologists by supervising residents through the Toronto Area Residency Consortium (TARC) out of the University of Toronto.

-At EPS, Dr. Roldan conducts therapy and assessments for children and adolescents with a variety of presenting concerns.
-His experience includes supporting children and youth with anxiety, mood disorders, ADHD, aggression/anger, developmental disabilities, and interpersonal difficulties (e.g., with caregivers and/or peers).
+At EPS, Dr. Roldan serves as the Director of Child and Adolescent services.
+He provides support for children and youth with anxiety, mood disorders, ADHD, aggression/anger, developmental disabilities, and interpersonal difficulties (e.g., with caregivers and/or peers).
 Dr. Roldan also supports the development of effective parenting approaches and strategies.
 When working with individual clients, Dr. Roldan strives to employ evidence-based strategies within a cognitive behavioural framework that promotes the development of resiliency, coping skills, and self-identity.

 Dr. Kristine Iaboni, Ph.D., C.Psych.